The Complete

 Leveraging the Power of Relationship

-Here you’ll look at the connection between mindfulness meditation and the neurophysiology of belonging – including tools to help establish interpersonal safety and support mindfulness practice.
+In this module, you’ll explore the critical connection between mindfulness and the neurophysiology of belonging, with practical tools to foster interpersonal safety and enhance mindfulness practice.

-- Clear about the relationship between interoceptive and exteroceptive sensations, and how this relates to trauma-sensitive mindfulness practice
+• Clarity around the relationship between interoceptive and exteroceptive sensations, and how this understanding deepens your trauma-sensitive mindfulness practice.

 PART two